ddeutils/.github/profile/README.md

 not want to develop this code on the main package, for example, it do not good if I want fix bug on the merge key function that no relate with the workflow package

-The main package of my orchestration framework has 2 layer and I split it to 2 projects for optional installation when you want to only use just one of these layers.
+The main package of this organize orchestration framework has 2 layers and I split it with 2 projects for optional installation requirement (you can only use just one of these layers without raise error).

-- [**Workflow**](https://github.com/ddeutils/ddeutil-workflow) - executor pipeline on a worker node.
+- [**Workflow**](https://github.com/ddeutils/ddeutil-workflow) - Lightweight workflow orchestration in Python with less dependencies.
-- [**Observe**](https://github.com/ddeutils/ddeutil-observe) - web application for observe logging on a server node.
+- [**Observe**](https://github.com/ddeutils/ddeutil-observe) - Lightweight observation application with FastAPI for the workflow package.

 > [!NOTE]
 > I have some 3rd-party projects, [Vendors](https://github.com/ddeutils/ddeutil-vendors), for keeping
 > an additional practices to use any 3rd API connect data source, like `polars`, `duckdb`, etc.
+> It be dynamic data processing & transformation objects from external vendor packages.